Everything We Know — and Want to Know — About Drake’s New Album

 Brace yourself for Reggaetón Papi.

 Drake has yet to meet a culture he doesn’t want to crib.
 Up next: reggaetón.
 According to reports, he recorded a song many months ago with Latin trap star Bad Bunny (currently featured on Cardi B’s “I Like It”) in which Drake apparently sings — wait for it — in Spanish.
 Look what Justin Bieber hath wrought!
 Also reportedly featured on the album: unreleased music from the late Static Major.
-And, as always, it’ll be executive-produced by Noah “40” Shebib and Drake’s manager, Oliver El-Khatib.

 What sales records will he break this time?